 Ovo is an independent energy company based in Bristol.
-It supplies energy to around 3% of customers in England, Scotland and Wales.
-It partners with local councils, including Cheshire East Council, Peterborough City Council and Southend-on-Sea Borough Council to provide energy for their local residents.
+It currently supplies energy to around 4% of customers in England, Scotland and Wales but is set to become the second biggest energy firm (after British Gas) when it takes on SSE’s customers.

 Ovo Energy split off its pay-as-you-go, or prepayment meter, business into a separate supplier called Boost Energy.
-In November, Ofgem announced that it would take on the customers of failed supplier, Spark Energy.
-Including other brands, Ovo supplies around 830,000 customers, but that number is set to rise if Ovo’s planned purchase of SSE goes ahead.
-If so, Ovo will become the second-largest energy firm, after British Gas.
+It also took on the customers of failed supplier, Spark Energy, in 2018 but maintained the separate brand.

 It’s investing in smart technology and services too, including making electric storage heaters smart, creating Electric Vehicle chargers which charge your car when electricity is cheaper or in less demand, and selling home energy storage devices.